Matthias Wählisch

 About the author

-Matthias is a professor and holds the Chair of Distributed and Networked Systems at the Faculty of Computer Science at TU Dresden.
-His research and teaching focus on efficient, reliable, and secure Internet communication.
+Matthias is a full professor and holds the Chair of Distributed and Networked Systems at the Faculty of Computer Science at TU Dresden.
+He is also a Research Fellow of the Barkhausen Institut.
+His research and teaching focus is on efficient, reliable, and secure Internet communication.
 This includes the design and evaluation of networking protocols and architectures, as well as Internet measurements and analysis.
 His efforts are driven by the hope of improving Internet communication based on sound research.
-He is actively involved in the IETF since 2005, co-founded some successful open source projects such as RIOT (https://riot-os.org/) and RTRlib (https://rtrlib.rpki.net/), and is a member of the Board of Advisors of BCIX.
+He is actively involved in the IETF since 2005 and co-founded some successful open source projects such as RIOT (https://riot-os.org/) and RTRlib (https://rtrlib.rpki.net/).
+Matthias is a member of the Advisory Board of BCIX, the Berlin Internet Exchange Point, and INSO, the Internet Namespace Security Observatory supported by the Internet Society (ISOC), and a co-founder of DD-IX, the Dresden Internet Exchange.

 Comments 2